 Erica LaGrow has been with Florida since 2008 and coordinates the Gators’ offense, developing them into one of the most potent offenses in the country.
-UF once again proved to be an offensive threat in 2014, finishing the season with the nation’s second best scoring offense (15.00 points per game), while ranking fourth in scoring margin (6.57) and fifth in points (412).
+UF once again proved to be an offensive threat in 2015, finishing the season with the nation’s best scoring offense (15.52 points per game), while ranking second in scoring margin (8.15) and first in goals (326).

 Five Gators scored 50+ points and eight players scored 10+ goals in 2013.
 Florida also scored 10 or more goals in 18 of 21 games.
 She guided an offensive unit that boasted some of the most prolific scorers, including IWLCA and SynapseSports.com All-Americans Kitty Cullen, Shannon Gilroy and Brittany Dashiell.